wlcheong0726/baking-app/DEVLOG.md

 BACKEND:
 - Updated to return blog post data that's just been saved to database as a confirmation of saving success + data can then be used immdiately by frontend.

+## 15 Sept 2025
+BACKEND:
+- Created add-tests branch.
+- Created BlogPostServiceTest - added junit tests with mock repository using Mockito to test Service layer business logic.

+## 19 Sept 2025
+FRONTEND:
+- Updated styling for blog for consistency and aesthetics.
+- Updated 'Read More' button to make it functional when text length is more than 200.
+- Added a 'Back to Blogs' link in Full Blog page.